Digoxin and Hawthorn: Can You Take Them Together?

 What happens when you take digoxin with hawthorn?

-Digoxin is a narrow-therapeutic-index cardiac glycoside derived historically from the foxglove plant.
-It is used to slow the ventricular rate in atrial fibrillation and to provide modest inotropic support in heart failure.
-Even small swings in digoxin level can move a patient from sub-therapeutic to toxic, so anything that interferes with its absorption, distribution, or measurement deserves attention.
+Digoxin is a narrow-therapeutic-index cardiac glycoside, historically derived from the foxglove plant.
+It is used to slow the ventricular rate in atrial fibrillation and to give modest contractile support in heart failure.
+Because even small swings in its blood level can move a patient from a sub-therapeutic to a toxic range, anything that interferes with its measurement or adds to its cardiac effects deserves attention.

 Why is this important?